 Explanation:

-In this example, the displayMessage function operates as a block identifier for reusable code segments.
+In this instance, the displayMessage function acts as a block identifier for code segments that can be reused.

 3. Classes Identifiers

-Using object-oriented programming the class identifier establishes the structure for program objects.
+When utilizing object-oriented programming, the class identifier sets the framework for program entities.

-- Use nouns or noun phrases to represent objects or entities.
+Additionally, opt for nouns or noun phrases to symbolize objects or entities.

 C++ Class Identifier Example: